strands-project-attic/vision/README.md

 A node may be written in C++ or Python.

 ### Creating a C++ node
 Write your code.
-Minimal code, in a file we'll call `test_ir` just for giggles:
+Minimal code, in a file we'll call `test_ir.cpp` just for giggles, and place it into the `$WORKSPACE/src/vision` folder:

 ```cpp
 #include <iostream>